git4example/ECSNLBSideCar/README.md

 }
 ```

-Here is an example Task Definition with this in use:
+Here is an example Task Definition with this in use compatible with Fargate:

 ```json
 {